Apple TV (streaming service): 2021

-In January 2021, Apple TV+ announced a new show called WeCrashed that follows the launch, rise, and fall of WeWork.
-Jared Leto and Anne Hathaway will be playing the parts of Adam and Rebekah Neumann.
-In addition, Apple bought the Sundance Film Festival hit CODA, about a girl who is the only person in her family who can hear, paying a festival-record $25 million for the worldwide rights to the film.
+In January 2021, Apple TV+ announced a new show, WeCrashed, that follows the launch, rise, and fall of WeWork.
+Jared Leto and Anne Hathaway played Adam and Rebekah Neumann.
+In addition, Apple bought the Sundance Film Festival hit CODA, about a girl who is the only person in her family who can hear, paying a festival-record $25 million for the film's worldwide rights.

 In February 2021, it was reported that Apple and Skydance Animation entered into a multi-year partnership to develop animated kids and family films and television programs.
-A few months prior, Apple acquired the global distribution rights to Skydance's upcoming Luck and Spellbound films.
+A few months earlier, Apple acquired the global distribution rights to Skydance's films Luck, released in August 2022, and Spellbound, however the partnership between Skydance Animation and Apple was later canceled in October 2023, with Netflix acquiring the distribution rights to Spellbound as part of a newly formed multi-year partnership between Netflix and the studio.

 In March 2021, Apple announced a multi-year programming partnership with Nobel Peace Prize winner Malala Yousafzai.
 Apple also signed a multi-year, first-look deal with Imagine Entertainment's film division, in addition to extending its first-look deal with Imagine Documentaries.
 Additionally, Natalie Portman and production partner Sophie Mas signed a multi-year first-look deal with Apple for television projects developed and produced under their new production company MountainA.
 March also brought an overall multi-year first-look deal with Tracy Oliver, reportedly worth well into the "eight-figure range".

 In June 2021, Sian Heder, the director of the Apple-acquired Sundance hit CODA, signed a multi-year overall deal to exclusively write and develop series for Apple, in addition to signing a first-look deal for any films written by Heder.

 In July 2021, Misha Green, the creator and showrunner of Lovecraft Country, signed a multi-year overall deal with Apple to exclusively create and develop new television series for Apple TV+.
 In July, Apple also signed a first-look deal with Alexander Rodnyansky's production company, AR Content, for future Russian-language and multilingual television series.
 Additionally, Apple signed a multi-year, first-look deal with Adam McKay's production company, Hyperobject Industries, for upcoming scripted feature films.

 In October 2021, Sam Catlin signed an overall deal with Apple to develop scripted TV series for Apple TV+ under his Short Drive Entertainment.

 In November 2021, John Skipper and Dan Le Batard, under their content company Meadowlark Media, signed a multi-year first-look deal with Apple to produce documentary films and unscripted series for Apple TV+.
 Meadowlark Media hired Deirdre Fenton as an executive director of unscripted programming to lead the relationship with Apple.